 Model parameters were estimated by maximizing the log likelihood of the data, viewed as a function of the parameters.
-Lognormal likelihoods were used for survey biomass and total catch estimates, and multinomial likelihoods were used for age and length composition data.
+Mean-unbiased log-normal likelihoods were used for survey biomass and total catch estimates, and multinomial likelihoods were used for age and length composition data.